 Many Montessori materials have a built-in control of error so a child can instantly see if a mistake is made.
 If uninterrupted, the child will typically work with material (learning persistence) until he or she reaches success.
 If your child doesn’t specifically ask for help, even if your child appears to have some difficulty with a task, it’s generally best to let your child figure it out alone.

-Helping your child develop persistence can either be one of the simplest or one of the most difficult tasks.
+Helping your child develop perseverance can either be one of the simplest or one of the most difficult tasks.
 Following Montessori principles can let it be one of your simplest tasks.

 Photo Credits – thank you to:

-Montessori MOMents for Working with Four Cylinder Blocks Photo
+- Montessori MOMents for Working with Four Cylinder Blocks Photo (blog is no longer available)